-When a 911 call is made, the closest Advanced Life Support Ambulance with a Paramedic will respond to the emergency.
-If the emergency is deemed immediately life threatening by an Emergency Medical Dispatcher (EMD), a fire apparatus with additional EMTs is dispatched at the same time to ensure there are plenty of highly trained individuals to assist with your emergency.
+When a 911 call is made, the closest Advanced Life Support Ambulance with a Paramedic and EMT will respond to the emergency.
+If the emergency is deemed potentially life threatening by the 911 Emergency Medical Dispatcher (EMD), a fire apparatus with additional EMTs is dispatched at the same time to ensure there are plenty of highly trained individuals to assist with your emergency.
+Firefighter/EMTs may also accompany the Paramedic in the back of the ambulance to provide CPR or other necessary care while the Paramedic administers medications or provides other advanced interventions.

 Please contact us at (509) 574-8444.
 We will be happy to assist you further.